spanish-inquisition-4/DevUtils/README.md

 To run the quality script pass the `-q` flag when running this script.
 Maven 3.5.0 and Sonar required to succesfully pass quality check.

+Start sonar with command `sh sonar.sh start &` <- this way it will run even after you close the terminal window